What do Employers need to know about managing staff during the the Coronavirus Pandemic?

 5. The Government announced, on 27th March 2020, that workers who have not taken all of their statutory annual leave entitlement in 2020, due to the Coronavirus pandemic, will now be able to carry it over into the next 2 leave years.
 More details here.
 Government guidance is here.

 6. The Government announced on 30th March 2020 that there would be changes to Right to Work in the UK checks, during the Coronavirus pandemic.
 You can read the details here.
-This will end on 20th June and and in-person checks will need to re-start from 1st October 2022.
+This will now end on 5th April 2022 and in-person checks will need to re-start from 1st October 2022.
 However, in early January 2022 the Government announced that digital right-to-work checks are to be made permanent on 6th April 2022.